Back to the top

 Total Tariffs (Including Baseline Tariff)

-• Total Tariffs on imports from China: 145%
+• Total Tariffs on imports from China: Baseline + 145% additional tariff

-• Total Tariffs on imports from the European Union: 10% (due to 90-day pause)
+• Total Tariffs on imports from the European Union: 10% for many goods during the 90-day pause (potential for EU retaliatory tariffs on specific U.S. products)

-• Total Tariffs on imports from Mexico: 10% (with exemptions for goods qualifying under USMCA)
+• Total Tariffs on imports from Mexico: 25% on non-USMCA qualifying goods; 10% on USMCA qualifying goods

 Note: Tariff information is highly volatile and subject to further change.
-The “Total Tariffs” listed above include the current baseline tariff and any additional tariffs as of April 11, 2025.
-The reciprocal tariffs for most countries are currently paused for 90 days.
+The “Total Tariffs” listed above include the current baseline tariff and any additional tariffs as of May 6, 2025.
+The reciprocal tariffs for some countries are currently paused for 90 days from around April 11, 2025.
 For the most current and specific tariff rates, please consult official sources such as the U.S. Customs and Border Protection (CBP) and the U.S. Trade Representative (USTR).
 Specific goods may be subject to different tariff rates or exemptions.
+It is crucial to check the Harmonized Tariff Schedule (HTS) codes for accurate tariff information on specific products.

 Frequently Asked Questions